Code elements of the training program

 AutoConfig.from_pretrained(), AutoModelForCausalLM.from_config()

 Download the pretrained model from Hugging Face.
-We use the AutoConfig.from_pretrained() AutoModelForCausalLM.from_config() Hugging Face function (see from transformers import AutoConfig, AutoModelForCausalLM) because we want to use a SambaNova-specific configuration file and not the configuration used by Hugging Face.
+We use the AutoConfig.from_pretrained() and AutoModelForCausalLM.from_config() Hugging Face functions (see from transformers import AutoConfig, AutoModelForCausalLM) because we want to use a SambaNova-specific configuration file and not the configuration used by Hugging Face.

 Pull the pretrained model and configuration